RaulAtWork/learning-react-from-midudev/06-shopping-cart/README.md

 - Save the cart on localStorage to retrieve if the window closes
 - ✅ Use redux to handle the product list and the cart

+---

+## Refactor & Optimization

+- Filter by both filters on the same line, do not filter on two different filters -